nutanix/libvfio-user/docs/vfio-user.rst

 portion of a DMA region is possible.

 The server responds with the original DMA entry in the request.
-If the *get dirty page bitmap* bit is set in Flags in the request, then the server also includes the `VFIO bitmap`_ structure sent in the request, followed by the corresponding dirty page bitmap, where each bit represents one page of size *pgsize* in `VFIO bitmap`_ .
+If the *get dirty page bitmap* bit is set in flags in the request, then the server also includes the `VFIO bitmap`_ structure sent in the request, followed by the corresponding dirty page bitmap, where each bit represents one page of size *pgsize* in `VFIO bitmap`_ .